pacifiic/augment-finetune-genomics/README.md

 You can simply use the existing files in the `data/` directory by specifying their paths in `train_enformer/config.py`.

 ---

-## ⚙️ Environment Setup
-To run the codes in finetuning_enformer, refer to the [`environment_setup`](./environment_setup) directory for installation and environment configuration instructions.

 ## 🚀 Running Experiments
 First, download